No Fee Until We Collect For You & We Are Always Available

-If you are in the Cincinnati area of Ohio, Jones Kahan Law, LLC is an excellent choice for legal representation.
+If you are in the Cincinnati area of Ohio or Nothern Kentucky, Jones Kahan Law, LLC is an excellent choice for legal representation.
 Not only do our lawyers have outstanding credentials and well-honed litigation skills; we are also empathic, well aware that we are helping clients during what may be the most difficult period of their lives.
 You can put your trust in Jones Kahan Law.
 We will charge you no attorneys’ until we win you compensation.

 Ohio Laws Regarding Wrongful Death

 In Ohio, the law regarding wrongful death states that the personal representative (executor) of the deceased’s estate is the person who must file the claim.
 In addition, a statute of limitations applies to the wrongful death claim — it must be filed within two years of the date of the victim’s death or from the date that the death was discovered to be “wrongful.”

 Losing someone you love to death is always painful, but there is a special misery involved in knowing that your loved one would still be here if not for the misconduct of another.
 As long as there is hard evidence that another party bears responsibility for the death, wrongful death lawsuits may be filed when someone dies in one of the following ways:

 - Pedestrian accident

 - Construction accident

 - Premises liability accident (e.g. broken banister, slippery floor, dog bite)